canonical/ubuntu-pro-for-wsl/INSTALL.md

     Get-Process -Name Ubuntu-Pro-Agent | Stop-Process
     ```
 8. Start the agent again:
-    1. Open the start Menu and search Ubuntu Pro For Windows.
+    1. Open the start Menu and search for "Ubuntu Pro For Windows".
     2. The GUI should start.
     3. Wait a minute.
     4. Click on "Click to restart it".